Lower back pain can make it hard to work, sleep, exercise, or get through the day comfortably.

 Mild back pain can improve with rest, but seek professional care if your pain is:

-- Persistent for more than 2–3 days without improvement
+- Persistent for more than 2 to 3 days without improvement

 - Severe and not getting better with rest